Tropicana on Steroids

-One judge, who had a hunchback and was clearly, switched from sunglasses to clear spectacles.
+One judge, who had a hunchback, switched from sunglasses to clear spectacles.
 He leaned forward, stroking his chin.
 Within my earshot, he uttered, “Frankenfruit,” and pulled out an official document from a briefcase.
 He nudged the other two toward Zion.

 The short one stabbed a syringe into the side of Zion and sucked up some juice.
 He set up a lab and computer along an empty table under the tent.
 The last judge whipped out the measuring tape and stretched it along the peel.
 Zion’s circumference was so massive that his wingspan couldn’t fit around its widest point.

 Archbuckle stepped forward, but the oldest judge said that he couldn’t interfere with the official proceedings.

 “Come on,” someone yelled.
 “Make it official already!”

 Cindy forked her cellphone into the purse.
 “This is getting ridiculous.
 What’s going to happen to that thing after the record?
 Press the juice and sell it to billionaires?”